Humanoid-Human/ssg/README.md

 `ssg server`: Runs `ssg build` and then starts a localhost server, on port 8000 by default.

 ## Directory Structure
-- `src/`: Files that should be processed by the tool, typically MarkDown.
+- `src/`: Files that should be processed by the tool.
 Files ending in `.html` will not be processed.
 - `static/`: Files that should be included in the site but not processed, such as images, stylesheets, etc. These files will be symlinked directly into `_site/`.
 - `include/`: Files for including into files in `src/` (see [includes](#includes)).
 - `_site/`: The generated site.
 Do not edit files in this directory, as they are removed and re-created when the `ssg build` or `ssg server` is run.
 - `ssg.conf`: Configuration file.

 ## Configuration
-Configure stuff in `ssg.conf`.
+Configuration is in `ssg.conf`.
 There exist the following options:

 - `src_path`
 - `static_path`